 Many software can be implemented for usage with spectrometers for data acquisition.
 Most companies producing the instrument would also provide software that is compatible with the spectrometer they produce.
 For example, StellarNet’s spectrometers come with their software known as SpectraWiz.

-On top of such ready-made software, there are others that allow you to code and create your own program, and customize it according to your needs, i.e. LabVIEW, Visual C, C#, VB, VBA for MS Excel and MATLAB.
+On top of such ready-made software, others allow you to code and create your program, and customize it according to your needs, i.e. LabVIEW, Visual C, C#, VB, VBA for MS Excel and MATLAB.

 4. Use of Spectrometers